namel3ss-Ai/namel3ss/docs/memory-agreement.md

 - approved
 - rejected

+## Agreement defaults
+Approval count and owner override can be set by memory packs.
+Local overrides can replace pack defaults.

 ## Rules and agreement
 Rules are proposed like other team memory.
 Approving a rule replaces older rules with the same key.